turambar173/indigo-lbtda-onedata/README.md

     odlbt config --global token admin

 The access token is necessary to use CDMI API.
+To have a look of your token and to check if the token has been correctly create run

+    odlbt user get token admin

+if an empty string or `null` is returned, something went wrong with token creation, therefore run the token creation command again.

 To create the user token we have used the client tokens REST API.
 If you are interested in more information about it, check [this link](https://onedata.org/docs/doc/advanced/rest/onezone/operations/create_client_token.html).